Overview

 Server: [Bind Server Hostname]

-Address: [Bind Server IP]#53
+Address: [Bind Server IP address]#53

 ** server can't find bad.threatstop.com: NXDOMAIN

-Verify we are logging blocks
+Verify we are blocked requests are logged

 On the container server, launch an interactive shell into the dnsfw

-device.
-E.g. docker exec -it dnsfw bash
+device, e.g. docker exec -it dnsfw bash

 cd /var/log/named